nnirror/facet/README.md

 	- returns the absolute value of all numbers in the pattern.
 	- example:
 		- `foo bar [sine(1,100)].offset(-0.3).abs(); // a wonky sine`
 ---
+- **changed** ( _pattern_ )
+	- returns a 1 or 0 for each value in the pattern.
+If the value is different than the previous value, returns a 1.
+Otherwise returns a 0.
+(The first value is compared against the last value in the pattern.)
+	- example:
+		- `foo bar [1 1 3 4].changed(); // 1 0 1 1`
+---
 - **clip** ( _min_, _max_ )
 	- clips any numbers in the pattern to a `min` and `max` range.